 Building on the discussions and working sessions held during the three-week mission, JIPS elaborated a set of seven recommendations, putting specific emphasis on strengthening collaboration between the diverse actors working on internal displacement.
-The recommendations were adopted by the high-level representatives of the different institutions and organisations, and informed subsequent prioritisation and planning.
-As a concrete outcome, the profiling exercise in Chihuahua was initiated in 2020.
+The recommendation to carry out the profiling exercise in Chihuahua was initiated in 2020.

-Building on the key recommendations from the scoping mission in 2019, partners decided to go ahead with the profiling exercise in Chihuahua State, asking JIPS for technical support.
-The project aims to build the first comprehensive evidence of internal displacement in the State of Chihuahua, which will inform the state protocol for assistance of victims of internal displacement and guide an improved and better coordinated response of state, civil society, and international actors.
-In the medium term, the profiling results could also inform a state law or series of policies in line with the federal law currently being discussed in Congress.
+Following a recommendation from the 2019 scoping mission, partners decided to join efforts for a profiling exercise in Chihuahua State, with JIPS’ technical support.
+The project aimed to build the first comprehensive evidence on internal displacement in Chihuahua, and guide an improved and better coordinated response of state, civil society, and international actors.
+In the medium term, the profiling results could also inform a state law or policy in line with the federal law being discussed in Congress.

 The diversity of key stakeholders is reflected in the Profiling Working Group membership, which includes federal and state-level government officials, the international community, and civil society organizations:

-JIPS provided technical and collaboration support throughout, including methodology design, stakeholder engagement, tools development, analysis, reporting and dissemination.
+JIPS provided technical and collaboration support throughout, including conceptualisation, methodology design, stakeholder engagement, tool development, joint analysis, reporting and dissemination.